 - Magic Tree House Collection

 (And A Way to Listen)

-- CD Player – Can you believe a CD player was one of our best purchases over this past year?
+- CD Player – Can you believe a CD player and bluetooth Radio was one of our best purchases over this past year?
 I almost didn’t buy it because it’s so easy to put music and audiobooks on our phones… but I think the CD player is probably the most used item in our house.
 It’s wonderful because the kids can move it around, use it on their own or together, and be completely in control of it.

 - Libby – This is the Library app in our area.
 Check with your library for a way to borrow audiobooks.